Ajloun Castle: 13th century: expansion, Mongol destruction, restoration

-After Usama's death, the castle was enlarged in AD 1214–15 by Aibak ibn Abdullah, the Mamluk governor.
+After Usama's death, the castle was enlarged in AD 1214–1215 by Aibak ibn Abdullah, the Mamluk governor.
 He added a new tower in the southeast corner and built the gate.

 The castle lost its military importance after the fall of Karak in AD 1187 to the Ayyubids.
 In the middle of the 13th century AD, the castle was conceded to Yousef ibn Ayoub, emir of Aleppo and Damascus, who restored the northeastern tower and used the castle as an administrative center.

 In 1260 AD, the Mongols destroyed sections of the castle, including its battlements.
 Soon after the victory of the Mamluks over the Mongols at Ain Jalut, Sultan ad-Dhaher Baibars restored the castle and cleared the fosse.
 The castle was used as a storehouse for crops and provisions.
 When Izz ad-Din Aibak was appointed governor, he renovated the castle as indicated by an inscription found in the castle's south-western tower.

 Ottoman period

 During the Ottoman period, a contingent of fifty soldiers was set inside the castle.
-During the first quarter of the 17th century, Prince Fakhr ad-Din al-Ma'ni II used it during his fight against Ahmad ibn Tarbay.
+During the first quarter of the 17th century, the Lebanese Druze Prince Fakhr ad-Din al-Ma'ni II used it during his fight against Ahmad ibn Tarbay.
 He supplied the castle with a contingent and provided provisions and ammunition.
-In 1812, the Swiss traveller Johann Ludwig Burckhardt found the castle inhabited by around forty people.
+In 1812, the Swiss traveler Johann Ludwig Burckhardt found the castle inhabited by around forty people.